The Wayfarer’s Repose

 “Golar, what is… who is she… what is going on?”
 Espra stood in the archway.

 “Name is Brota ma’am, and we are currently trying to hold this door shut.”
+Brota grunted.

 Espra nodded and rushed through the archway, passed Golar, and slammed into the door full force beside Brota.
 She was tall, like most satyr, easily seven feet.
 Her body was slight, but taut with a laborer’s muscles.
 She had light blue grey fur over her whole body, but it turned darker and longer like a horse’s mane toward the crown of her head.
+Brota was greatful for the relief.
+Her muscles were screaming from the strain of holding back an army of whatever these things were.

 “What do they want?” asked Espra.